shree998/Campus-Expert/submissions/ankitjain28may/module-7/Contributions.md

-When i joined my college, I attend a workshops that was organized by the community of which i am member now.
+>When I joined my college, I attended various workshops that were organized by the community of which i am currently a member.
 They introduced us about different different fields like Web, Machince Learning, IoT, Open Source, AI and many more.
 This created a curiosity in me to know more about these fields.
 I have found my keen interest in Web, Machine Learning and Open Source.
 From then, I started looking for contributing to some open source projects.
-It was difficult for me to start but i start by creating my own project from which i learnt a lot about the Git and Github and its workflow which further help me in contributing to other projects.
+It was difficult for me to start but i started by contributing to my own projects from which i learnt a lot about the Git and Github and its workflow which further helped me in contributing to other's projects.

-##Contributions
+## Contributions

 ### [Fossasia/searss](https://github.com/fossasia/searss)